RickStrahl/BlogPosts/2016-12/Back to Basics String Interpolation in C/BackToBasicsStringInterpolationInC.md

 You can use String Interpolation with C# 6.0, and any post 4.5 version of .NET assuming you are using the C# 6 or later Roslyn compiler.
 Although Roslyn can compile down to .NET 4, String Interpolation relies on newer features of the framework to work properly - specifically **FormattableString**.
 You can still use this feature in older versions by [poly filling the missing methods](https://www.thomaslevesque.com/2015/02/24/customizing-string-interpolation-in-c-6/).
 Thanks to [Thomas Levesque](https://twitter.com/thomaslevesque) for pointing this out in the comments.

 ### Refactoring Concatenated Strings to Interpolated Strings
-Both Resharper and Visual Studio have refactorings for turning concatenated strings into Interpolated Strings.
+Both ReSharper and Visual Studio have refactorings for turning concatenated strings into Interpolated Strings.

-If you're using [ReSharper from Jetbrains](https://www.jetbrains.com/resharper/) you can  use the **Convert concatenation to interpolation** Refactoring:
+If you're using [ReSharper from JetBrains](https://www.jetbrains.com/resharper/) you can  use the **Convert concatenation to interpolation** Refactoring:

 ![](Refactoring.png)